aws-samples/amazon-eks-ami-rhel/doc/USER_GUIDE.md

 ---

-## AL2 and Linux Kernel Information
+## RHEL and Linux Kernel Information

-By default, the `amazon-eks-ami` uses a [source_ami_filter](https://github.com/awslabs/amazon-eks-ami/blob/e3f1b910f83ad1f27e68312e50474ea6059f052d/eks-worker-al2.json#L46) that selects the latest [hvm](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/virtualization_types.html) AL2 AMI for the given architecture as the base AMI.
+By default, the `amazon-eks-ami` uses a [source_ami_filter](https://github.com/aws-samples/amazon-eks-ami-rhel/blob/main/eks-worker-rhel.json#L46) that selects the latest [hvm](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/virtualization_types.html) RHEL AMI for the given architecture as the base AMI.
 For more information on what kernel versions are running on published Amazon EKS optimized Linux AMIs, see [the public documentation](https://docs.aws.amazon.com/eks/latest/userguide/eks-linux-ami-versions.html).

 When building an AMI, you can set `kernel_version` to customize the kernel version.
 Valid values are:
 - `4.14`